 How do I choose the flooring that looks best in my home?

 Aside from cleaning and maintenance, you’d probably also like to know what flooring would look best in your home.
 No hard-and-fast rules exist for choosing the most aesthetically pleasing flooring, but you can take some color and texture design tips from the pros.
 One of the best ways to decide on flooring is to look over pictures from other people’s designs.
 You can start by picking a few looks you admire on a site like Pinterest.
 Once you’ve chosen a few looks, you can consult with your flooring company to get some more ideas.
 They will often have some design experts to help you out, along with some photos of other finished projects.

 Will my new flooring coordinate with my existing flooring?

 If you are not replacing the flooring in your entire house, this is an important question to ask.
-Again, it’s mostly a matter of personal preference, but if you’re not sure, consult with the company who will be installing your floors.
+Again, it’s mostly a matter of personal preference, but if you’re not sure, consult with the company that will be installing your floors.
 It’s a good idea to ask for a few samples of the flooring you’re thinking about purchasing and place them by any areas where your existing floor might meet it.
 Think about the layout and flow of the rooms and how the new flooring will affect it.
 And the contrast is OK, but putting down two types of ceramic tiles in adjoining rooms might be too “busy.”
 Also, putting a different color of carpet in adjoining rooms will break up the rooms’ flow and is not usually very aesthetically pleasing.

 Does my new flooring need to be non-allergenic?